-Chris and I both grew up with dogs — me, a Golden Retriever, Shandy, and a Westie, Falafel; him, a Bulldog, Molly.
+Chris and I both grew up with dogs — I had a Golden Retriever, Shandy, and a Westie, Falafel; he had a Bulldog, Molly.
 We were used to having them around, but we had never raised one on our own and certainly hadn’t considered what it would be like having one in a small New York City apartment.
 I have no recollection of my mom potty training Falafel or teaching Shandy to heel.
 They slept through the night, didn’t howl or bark incessantly — or at least the neighbors in our small Kentucky town never complained.

 When we pushed play, we were shocked — horrified, really — by what we heard.
 First, pacing.
 Then scratching and whimpering at the door.
 Then a full-throated bellow that crescendoed into a gurgling cough-sob.
 It was heartbreaking (and, I’ll admit, also hilarious — who knew a dog could make such a sound?).
 What’s more is that this unnatural, tortured yowl filled the whole tape.
 For two hours.
 We had to do something.

-Dog Training for Dummies and Paul Loeb’s Smarter Than You Think became our new bibles.
+Dog Training For Dummies by Wendy Volhard and Mary Ann Rombold-Zeigenfuse and Paul Loeb’s Smarter Than You Think became our new Bibles.
 We put our social life on a pause for a few weeks and only left him alone for brief moments (two minutes, 10 minutes, 30 minutes…) so we could return before his anxiety set in.
 We tried to limit our ‘pre-departure cues’ by wearing our shoes around the house.
 We bought a Kong and filled it with peanut butter and only let him have it when we went out.
 I remember tossing it like a grenade and running for the door.

 It all was going really well until he somehow opened the kitchen cabinet with all the cleaning supplies and ingested a heaping helping of Ajax and had to have his stomach pumped.
 That was fun.
-But eventually, things started to get easier and we could leave the apartment without worrying about what we’d come back to (yes, we bought a childproof lock for that cabinet).
+But eventually, things started to get easier, and we could leave the apartment without worrying about what we’d come back to (yes, we bought a child-proof lock for that cabinet).
 He learned to trust us and, I think on some level, knew we’d always return.
-Though I’m sure that if a total stranger came in he would have welcomed them with open paws: “Thank god you’re here!
+Although I’m sure that if a total stranger came in he would have welcomed them with open paws: “Thank God you’re here!
 They left me all alone!
 I thought I was going to die!”

 One thing Gus never outgrew?
 Giving us the biggest, butt-wiggling, kiss-filled welcome home ever — whether we were out for four hours or four minutes.
 Which always reminded me that, no matter how much work it took to raise him, it was totally worth it.